Breaking news: Gary Lineker did a tweet the government doesn’t like | Tom Peck

 It may very well be true that new illegal migration policy is not so different from Sweden, or Denmark and other socially liberal countries.

-(Ms Braverman, one imagines, will have been disappointed that her role in the Big Day of pantomime cruelty didn’t make the Telegraph front page either.
-That honour went to Gary Lineker.)
+(Braverman, one imagines, will have been disappointed that her role in the Big Day of pantomime cruelty didn’t make the Telegraph front page either.
+That honour went to Lineker.)

 If the government wants to talk down human rights, to dismiss the law with a wave of the hand, then they can hardly be surprised that it reminds people of precisely what it is.